 In addition, lifelong learners are able to manage uncertainty and communicate across and within cultures, sub-cultures, families, and communities.
 They are also exceptional at negotiating conflicts.
 We can keep encouraging lifelong learning habits in our classrooms by taking these pathways as both teachers and parents.

-- “Wow, you really practiced that, and look how you’ve improved.”
+- “Wow, you really practised that, and look how you’ve improved.”

 - “See, you studied more and your grade on this test is higher.”